jtaki/Tag_it/readme.md

 - x remove the wipe of rename file from item parser and put only on custom namer

+- for some reason catch weight items are not multiplying out correctly.
+- need conversion methods for catch weight
+- tag prints out per up
+- Get item weight included in download from rick, replace cwtolb with item weight.

 # Usage
 1. Put YH Price Query into tagit/data (replace old file)